-- 1. Set a power-on password as well as a hard disk password for your internal solid state drive or hard disk drive.
-Refer to the procedures in "Power-on password" on page 52 and "Hard disk passwords" on page 52.
+- 1. Set a power-on password as well as a hard disk password for your internal solid-state drive or hard disk drive.
+Refer to the procedures in "Power-on password" on page 50 and "Hard disk passwords" on page 50.
 For security, a longer password is recommended. - 2.
-To provide reliable security for UEFI BIOS, use the security chip and a security application with a Trusted Platform Module management feature.
-Refer to "Setting the security chip" on page 57.
+To provide reliable security for UEFI BIOS, use the security chip and a security program with a Trusted Platform Module management feature.
+Refer to "Setting the security chip" on page 55.

-Note: The Windows 7 and Windows 8 operating systems support the TPM management feature.
+Note: The Microsoft Windows 7 and Windows 8 operating system support the TPM management feature.

-- 3. If a Disk Encryption hard disk drive and Encryption solid state drive is installed in your computer, be sure to protect the contents of your computer memory from unauthorized access by use of drive encryption software, such as Microsoft Windows BitLocker® Drive Encryption, which is supported in the Ultimate and Enterprise editions of the Windows 7 operating system, and the Professional and Enterprise editions of the Windows 8 operating system.
-Refer to "Using Windows BitLocker Drive Encryption" on page 56. - 4.
+- 3. If a Disk Encryption hard disk drive and Encryption solid-state drive is installed in your computer, be sure to protect the contents of your computer memory from unauthorized accesses by use of drive encryption software, such as Microsoft Windows BitLocker® Drive Encryption, which is supported in the Ultimate and Enterprise editions of the Windows 7 operating system and Windows 8 operating system.
+See "Using Windows BitLocker Drive Encryption" on page 54. - 4.
 Before you dispose of, sell, or hand over your computer, make sure to delete data stored on it.
-Refer to "Notice on deleting data from your hard disk drive or solid state drive" on page 61.
+See "Notice on deleting data from your hard disk drive or solid-state drive" on page 59.